w2g/w2g/README.md

 By including graph.js in your website, any html tag which references a w2g entity will be resolved and rendered as a w2g tag (additionally with correct schema.org markup).
 By default, a tag has minimal style, like a link / anchor tag.
 It is distincly colored (green, instead of blue) and italicized by the cite tag (instead of underlined)

+# Contributing

+Want to be on the committee?
+Email michael.karpeles@gmail.com to help

+# Privacy, Security & Conflicts of Interest

+W2g is an open source, non-profit initiative.
+I'm mostly building it as a convenient programatic interface for establishing dependency graphs between entities which already exist on disprate remote services.